Who Is Melissa Lucio, Facing Execution in Texas

 In 2007, Melissa Lucio’s 2-year-old daughter, Mariah, died after a tragic, accidental fall down a flight of stairs.
 But Ms. Lucio and her family never got to mourn the loss of her youngest daughter because, within hours of her passing, they were swept up into a nightmare that has lasted more than 14 years and torn their family apart.

 Any chance Ms. Lucio and her family had to grieve and heal was stolen by the corrupt prosecutor whose office tried her case and the State of Texas when she was wrongfully convicted of murdering her daughter and sentenced to death in 2008.
-Ms. Lucio is scheduled to be executed on April 27, 2022, even though several judges have concluded her trial was unfair.
+Ms. Lucio was scheduled to be executed on April 27, 2022, but two days before the Texas Court of Criminal Appeals issued a stay.

 Here’s what you need to know about Melissa Lucio’s case.